 - Add a site map

-- Protect content on your pages and posts
+- Protect post content

-- Perform bulk content edits
+- Perform bulk content replacements

 - Prevent SPAM commenting